 Stages 1 and 2

-An Initial Assessment of the CTF by the NCB, or under the NCB responsibility, by the CBTL or LTR (see OD-2034) in accordance with the relevant requirements of ISO/IEC 17025 (see OD-2048-F2) and provisions specified in clause 2 of this OD is required.
+An Initial Assessment of the CTF by the NCB, or under the NCB responsibility, by the CBTL or LTR (see OD-2034) in accordance with the relevant requirements of ISO/IEC 17025 (see OD-2048-F2 and OD-2048-F2-2) and provisions specified in clause 2 of this OD is required.

 Over the course of each year, the Initial Assessment results shall be re-validated.
 This may be accomplished during one or more On-going visits to the CTF.